DerrickMoiben/olmismis/README.md

 - Record the weight of coffee berries for each farmer
 - View a dashboard with total coffee weights
 - Manage farmer records
+- Handle seasonal updates and harvest management
+- Process payments based on coffee weights

-The project leverages Django's robust framework to handle user authentication, form submissions, and database operations.
+The project leverages Django's robust framework to handle user authentication, form submissions, and database operations using **SQLite**.

-## Live Demo

-You can access the live version of the project at [https://olmismis.onrender.com](https://olmismis.onrender.com).

 ## Features

 - **User Authentication**: Signup, login, and logout functionality for administrators.
 - **Farmer Management**: Register new farmers, view all farmers, and delete farmer records.
 - **Coffee Berry Weight Management**: Record and view the weight of coffee berries for each farmer.
-- **Dashboard**: View a summary of all farmers and their total coffee berry weights.
+- **Dashboard for Cashiers**:
+  - **Register Farmers**: Interface for cashiers to enter new farmer details.
+  - **Record Weights**: Functionality to log the weight of coffee berries for registered farmers.
+- **Season Management**: Track when seasons start and manage harvests.
+- **Payment Processing**: Calculate payments per kilo of coffee berries and process transactions.
+- **Messaging**: Send notifications using the African Talking API for weight adjustments and harvest updates.

 ## Technologies Used

 - **Backend**: Django
-- **Database**: Django's built-in SQLite
+- **Database**: SQLite (Django's built-in database)
 - **Frontend**: HTML, CSS (with Django templates)
 - **Deployment**: Render.com